eniblock/investoken/README.md

 This will generate documentation using Solidity Natural Docs.

 ## License
-The contracts are licensed under the MIT License.
+The project are licensed under the MIT License (more information in the LICENSE file)